 The thing about movies is that you ditch reality, suspend your disbelief and invest in something that usually couldn’t happen in the real world.
-However, with Boyhood, he really did spend years filming the developing life of a young boy.
-All of the problems a young kid has becoming a man are on genuine display in Richard Linklater’s literal coming-of-age film.
+However, with Boyhood, director Richard Linklater really did spend years filming the developing life of a young boy.
+All of the problems a young kid has becoming a man are on genuine display in a literal coming-of-age film.

 7. Nightcrawler; A+